HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [QnA_DFD.png](modules_images/QnA_DFD.png)*

 **Description:**
-This Data Flow Diagram illustrates the flow of data and interactions between the user, frontend components, backend services, and the database for the Q&A module.
-It highlights the main processes, API calls, and how information is exchanged in real time.
+This diagram illustrates the Q&A community interaction flow, showing how users submit questions, provide answers, vote, and comment.
+It demonstrates the collaborative knowledge-sharing process and voting system.

 ### Resources
 ```mermaid